Invading Russian Forces Press Deep Into Ukraine - The Moscow Times

 "Last time our capital experienced anything like this was in 1941 when it was attacked by Nazi Germany.
 Ukraine defeated that evil and will defeat this one."

-At least 137 "heroes" were killed during the first day of fighting, President Volodymyr Zelenskiy said on Thursday, as he called up conscripts and reservists nationwide to fight in a general mobilisation.
+At least 137 "heroes" were killed during the first day of fighting, President Volodymyr Zelenskiy said on Thursday, as he called up conscripts and reservists nationwide to fight in a general mobilization.

 Zelenskiy said there was now a "new iron curtain" between Russia and the rest of the world, like in the Cold War, adding in a later speech his nation had been "left alone."